anotherhadi/nixy/docs/src/README_template.md

 git clone https://github.com/anotherhadi/nixy ~/.config/nixos
 ```

-- Change the username in the flake.nix file
+- Copy the `hosts/guest` folder and rename it to your system name
-- import the guest configuration instead of the `hosts/laptop` one
+  - Change the variables inside your new hosts
-- import your hardware-configuration.nix into the `hosts/guest` folder
+..

 ```sh
 sudo nixos-rebuild switch --flake ~/.config/nixos#nixy